edvinlinden/edvinlinden.github.io/src/pages/writing/using-chatgpt-to-translate-an-ios-app.md

 > Translate "Edit Timer" to Spanish, German, French, Swedish and Polish

 And the output I get is translated and ready to be put into the lanuage files.
-> Spanish: "Editar temporizador"
+> Spanish: "Editar temporizador"<br />
-> German: "Timer bearbeiten"
+German: "Timer bearbeiten"<br />
-> French: "Modifier le minuteur"
+French: "Modifier le minuteur"<br />
-> Swedish: "Redigera timer"
+Swedish: "Redigera timer"<br />
-> Polish: "Edytuj timer"
+Polish: "Edytuj timer"

 ChatGPT and Google Translate don't always agree and I can't rely on either of them if I want perfect translations.
 But for this applicaton it's more than good enough.